CtrlHoltDel/Tip-Calculator/README.md

 - Initial commit with some HTML and styling.
 - Added Javascript which updates the amount based upon inputs.
 - Fixed Readme links.
-- Fixed a bug which stopped totals updating if number of people or bill were updated.
+- Fixed a bug that stopped totals updating if number of people or bill were updated.
-- Minor CSS tweaks and added a warning for when the people field is empty whilst the others have inputs.
+- Minor CSS tweaks and added a warning for when the people field is empty whilst the others have input.
 - Allowed tips of 0%.
-- Added media query in css for mobile design.
+- Added media query in CSS for mobile design.

 ### 17-07-2021